The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Experimental Methods and Supplementary Results

 \subsubsection{Judgment of Relative Frequency (JRF) Task in Section~\ref{sec:jrf}}

-For this task, we analyzed the datasets used by \cite{zhang2020}, both publicly available.
+For this task, we analyzed the publicly available dataset from \cite{zhang2020} and used \cite{ZM2012} .
 On each trial, subjects were briefly shown an array of black and white dots and reported their estimate of the relative frequency of one color by clicking on a horizontal scale.

 We used two datasets that differ in the granularity of the stimulus proportions:

 \begin{itemize} \item \textbf{\cite{zhang2020} Dataset (JD, including JDA and JDB):} \begin{itemize} \item \textbf{subjects:} A total of 75 subjects were divided into two groups: 51 subjects who completed 660 trials (JDA) and 24 who completed 330 trials (JDB). \item \textbf{Stimuli:} Coarse-grained.
 The objective relative frequency was drawn from the 11 discrete probability levels: {0.01, 0.05, 0.1, 0.25, 0.4, 0.5, 0.6, 0.75, 0.9, 0.95, 0.99}. \end{itemize} \item \textbf{\cite{ZM2012} Dataset (ZM12):} \begin{itemize} \item \textbf{subjects: } 11 subjects who completed 800 trials. \item \textbf{Stimuli:} Fine-grained.
 Stimulus proportions consisted of 99 levels, ranging from 0.01 to 0.99. \end{itemize} \end{itemize}